 Furthermore, when a tenant signs a lease agreement, some utilities will naturally be transferred to their name.
 If they fail to pay them, a landlord can issue with a Form 7a.
 Form 7a is specific to missed utility payments and gives a tenant 15 days to pay.
 If they don’t, a landlord can issue them with a Form 7.

 A landlord can also evict your tenant for breaching the terms of the lease or tenancy agreement.
 In most cases, the landlord must give the tenant some reasonable time to correct the violation committed.
 The only exception is smoking when the lease has prohibited it.

 A landlord will need to serve the tenant a Form 8 and the tenant one month to leave or else get evicted.

 These are a few of the lease violations that give landlords cause for eviction:

 - Failure by the tenant to pay a security deposit when it’s due

-- Consistently making late rent payments
+- Consistently making late rent payments on the rental unit

 - Disturbing others, including the landlord